cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 ./scripts/generate-bosh-lite-manifests
 ```

-This generated a diego deployment manifest in ./bosh-lite/deployments/diego.yml.
-Use `bosh help` to determine the command needed to point bosh at this manifest.
+This generated a diego deployment manifest in `./bosh-lite/deployments/diego.yml`.
+Use `bosh help` to determine how to set the deployment manifest.

 ### Checking Your Work

 `bosh status` should list the diego.yml as the Deployment Manifest.
 If it doesn't, please ask for assistance.

 ### Deployment
 Diego requires 3 releases.
 Use https://bosh.io/releases to upload the needed releases.
-Hint: Not the incubator releases.
+**Do not upload the cloudfoundry-incubator releases**

-- diego-release
+- cloudfoundry/diego-release
-- garden-runc-release
+- cloudfoundry/garden-runc-release
-- cflinuxfs2-rootfs-release
+- cloudfoundry/cflinuxfs2-release

 **NOTE:** The diego deployment uses the same stemcell as the CF deployment, so there's no need to upload another stemcell.